SUSE/supportutils-plugin-ha-sap/README.md

   Example: `supportconfig -x OFILES,PROC`

-* If you want to run minimal supportconfig but also run suse_SAP plugin script.
+* If you want to run minimal supportconfig with HA and suse_SAP plugin script.

-  Example: `supportconfig -i psuse_SAP`
+  Example: `supportconfig -i psuse_SAP,HA`

 * To combine the options to exclude `openfiles` and `proc` and to run minimal gathering with the suse_SAP plugin.